Chapter 12 - Present tense

 In group 2, the following verbs are irregular in the present tense

-Like addure: condurre, to conduct, to lead dedurre, to deduce
+Like addurre: condurre, to conduct dedurre, to deduce

 indurre, to induce introdurre, to introduce produrre, to produce

-reintrodurre, to reintroduce ricondurre, to bring back ridurre, to reduce
+reintrodurre, to reintroduce ricondurre, to bring, take, lead again

-riprodurre, to reproduce sedurre, to seduce tradurre, to translate
+sedurre, to seduce tradurre, to translate trasdurre, to transduce

 astrarre,to abstract: astraggo, astrai, astrae, astraiamo, astraẹte, astrạggano